jeveleth/ansible-project/README.md

 * adds SSH keys of your developers to give them access to machines and
 * removes SSH keys from your developers to revoke access to those machines

-This assumes make, docker, and ansible are installed on the local machine.
+This assumes make, docker, python, and ansible are installed on the local machine.
+This was created on OSX 10.13.6 with the following software setup:

+* ansible 2.6.2
+* python 2.7.15
+* docker 18.06.0-ce (client and engine)

 ### To run: